Template Functions

 - 1 parameter (end) - will generate all counting integers between 1 and

-inclusive. - 2 parameters (start, end) - will generate all counting integers between
+endinclusive. - 2 parameters (start, end) - will generate all counting integers between

-inclusive incrementing or decrementing by 1. - 3 parameters (start, step, end) - will generate all counting integers between
+startandendinclusive incrementing or decrementing by 1. - 3 parameters (start, step, end) - will generate all counting integers between

-inclusive incrementing or decrementing bystep
+startandendinclusive incrementing or decrementing bystep.

 seq 5 => 1 2 3 4 5